Asphalt 8: Airborne: Gameplay

-Besides the use of stunt jumps as a central gameplay mechanic, as seen in this gameplay still featuring the Audi R8 e-tron, Asphalt 8 also makes extensive use of simulated HDR rendering and pixel shaders, as seen on the sky and the specular reflections on the road surface.
+The game features stunt jumps as a gameplay mechanic and uses high-dynamic-range rendering and pixel shaders for environmental effects.

 The gameplay is similar to that of Asphalt 7: Heat, with the player given four control options: "Tilt to steer" (auto-acceleration with movement controlled by tilting the device), "Tilt and icons" (manual acceleration via an on-screen icon, with movement controlled by tilting the device), "On-screen controls" (auto-acceleration with movement controlled by an on-screen virtual steering-wheel), and "Tap to steer" (auto-acceleration with movement controlled by tapping the side of the screen).
 The Windows 8.1 and Windows 10 versions feature different control schemes, including the WASD and arrow keys.

-The five-star rating system with primary and secondary objectives first introduced in Asphalt 6: Adrenaline has also been used in Asphalt 7 and Asphalt 8.
+The five-star rating system with primary and secondary objectives, first introduced in Asphalt 6: Adrenaline, was also used in Asphalt 7 and Asphalt 8.
 Three stars are awarded for finishing in first place, two for second, and one for third.
 Achieving secondary objectives, such as performing a given number of stunts or knocking down opponents, awards the player with two additional stars.
-In the Moto Blitz and Championship modes, the primary objectives must be completed to unlock the secondary objectives.
+In the Moto Blitz and Championship modes, players must complete primary objectives to unlock secondary ones.
 Obtaining stars in an event is cumulative; players who finished first in an event without completing the secondary objectives may replay the race and obtain a five-star rating even if the primary objectives are not met.

-The core gameplay is slightly different, however.
-As the subtitle implies, the focus of Airborne is on jumping, with tracks featuring a lot more ramps than in previous games.
+Tracks in the game feature more ramps than previous entries in the series, increasing the frequency of aerial maneuvers.
 In addition to performing standard jumps, the player can also perform flat spins (by drifting off of a ramp) and barrel rolls (by driving off of a curved ramp).
 It is also possible to perform a barrel roll by driving with half the car on a normal ramp.
 All jumps earn a boost; the longer the airtime, the more boost earned.
 Destroying obstacles such as barriers and lamp posts, and hitting or near-missing traffic cars, also earns boost.
-Another new feature, which substitutes the "Adrenaline Mode" in Asphalt 6 and 7, is the ability to perform a "Perfect Nitro".
+Another new feature, which replaces the "Adrenaline Mode" from Asphalt 6 and 7, is the ability to perform a "Perfect Nitro".
 When the player activates the boost, a small red zone appears on the boost bar.
 If the player activates the boost again when the boost meter is in the red zone, the boost will become stronger, lasting until the player runs out of boost, brakes, crashes, or hits a ramp.